NetworkGestalt/Pong-OCWM/README.md

 [1] Lippe, P., Magliacane, S., Löwe, S., Asano, Y. M., Cohen, T., & Gavves, S. (2022).
 CITRIS: Causal Identifiability from Temporal Intervened Sequences.
 Proceedings of the 39th International Conference on Machine Learning (Vol. 162, pp. 13557–13603).
 PMLR. https://proceedings.mlr.press/v162/lippe22a.html

 [2] Lei, A., Schölkopf, B., & Posner, I. (2025).
 SPARTAN: A Sparse Transformer World Model Attending to What Matters.
-The Thirty-Ninth Annual Conference on Neural Information Processing Systems. https://openreview.net/forum?id=uS5ch7GjZ4
+The Thirty-Ninth Annual Conference on Neural Information Processing Systems.
+NIPS. https://openreview.net/forum?id=uS5ch7GjZ4

+*TODO: train the dynamics model for a larger number of steps, and evaluate it using pixel MSE as a function of rollout length.
+Then, run an ablation on the context window size and self-forcing horizon.
+Finally, map keyboard inputs to paddle actions during rollout to make the generated Pong rollout fully interactive.*

 ### Repository Contents (WIP)
 - env/